What is your family’s favorite snack?

 Then we sit around the kitchen table and play board games while we wait on the jerky to finish.
 Once it is completed we spend the next few nights playing card games and eating jerky like it’s going out of style.

-But we always try to save some for the rest of the year.
-Yet, it never seems to make it more than a few days in my house.
+However, we always try to save some for the rest of the year.
+Yet, it never seems to make it more than a few days at my house.

 So if you think your family would enjoy the same snack, then follow along because I’m going to share with you how we make ours.

 Plus, I’m going to share some of the best recipes for jerky on the internet.

 I know some people pay top dollar for venison, but I don’t.
 My family and I eat it because it is the cheapest form of meat.
 It is actually cheaper than raising meat yourself because you don’t have to feed what you hunt for.

 If you are a hunter, then you’ll need to obviously hunt your deer first.
 Then you process the deer meat.
 If you aren’t sure how to process a deer, here is a resource I wrote to help you through this part of the process.

 Once you get the hang of processing meat, it is kind of like riding a bike.
 You never forget how to do it.

 In all seriousness, I really enjoy the fact that our red meat for the year usually is venison because it is lean and a natural, healthy source of meat for my family.